Maurice Wilson: Journey across India to Tibet

 After trying and failing to get permission to enter Tibet on foot, Wilson spent the winter in Darjeeling fasting and planning an illicit journey to the base of Everest.
-Whilst in Darjeeling he met Karma Paul and talked with about his plans.
+Whilst in Darjeeling he met Karma Paul and talked with him about his plans.
 Although Karma Paul initially agreed to accompany Wilson to a base camp in Tibet, "as they grew better acquainted a mutual distrust and dislike built up which finally dissolved the partnership".
 Then, by chance he met three Sherpas: Tewang, Rinzing and Tsering, all of whom had worked as porters on the 1933 Everest expedition led by Hugh Ruttledge, and who were willing to accompany him.

 On 21 March 1934, Wilson and his three companions slipped out of Darjeeling disguised as Buddhist monks.
 Wilson pretended to be deaf and dumb and in weak health to avoid suspicion.
 They reached the Rongbuk Monastery on 14 April, where he was warmly received and given access to the equipment left behind by Ruttledge's expedition.
 However, he stayed only two days before setting off alone for Everest itself.